 Once you know how much you will need, divide that amount by 12 and contribute that amount monthly to your holiday fund so you’re set for the coming year.

 Limit Your Holiday Spending to Half a Paycheck

-Lauren Anastasio, a certified financial planner at SoFi, begins saving for holiday spending in August or September.
+Lauren Anastasio, a certified financial planner formerly with SoFi, begins saving for holiday spending in August or September.